An Là

-An Là (The Day) is a Scottish Gaelic-language news programme broadcast on the Gaelic-language channel, BBC Alba.
+An Là (The Day) is a Scottish Gaelic-language news programme broadcast on BBC Alba and produced by BBC Naidheachdan (BBC News) and BBC Scotland.

 The programme, based at BBC Alba's newsroom in Inverness, began at 8pm on 22 September 2008 and provides a 30-minute bulletin of Scottish, British and international news for Gaelic speakers seven days a week.
 The Sunday night review programme, composed of highlights from the week's bulletins as well as material from Eòrpa, called Seachd Là, began at 6.30pm on 28 September 2008.

 Broadcast history

-An Là broadcasts from Studio G at the BBC in Inverness.
-Seachd Là, weather and the An Là sports news all come from BBC Pacific Quay in Glasgow.
+An Là broadcasts from Studio G at the BBC Alba studio in Inverness alongside Seachd Là and An Là Sports (BBC Spòrs).
+An Là Weather (BBC Aimsir) comes from BBC Pacific Quay in Glasgow.

 An Là is the first daily television news programme to be broadcast in Scots Gaelic since the axing of Grampian Television's Telefios bulletins in 2000.
+When the show first aired, it was only presented by two presenters taking turns presenting daily.
+It is currently presented by the current team below.

 An Là was shortlisted in the Best Current Affairs category at the 2009 Celtic Media Festival.